What is social listening and why is it important for marketing?

 Why is it important?

-For Chicago-based communications organisation Sprout Social, social listening is important because marketers must go beyond simply watching the mentions tally up and replying to followers.
-Given that ‘a whopping 30% of Tweets mentioning your company don’t include your Twitter handle’, Sprout argues that brands must go ‘beyond your notifications and find people who aren’t tagging you in their updates and discussions.’
+For Sprout Social, social listening is important because marketers must go beyond simply watching the mentions tally up.
+More must be done than simply replying to followers.
+According to Sprout, ‘a whopping 30% of Tweets mentioning your company don’t include your Twitter handle’.
+They know you must go ‘beyond your notifications and find people who aren’t tagging you in their updates and discussions.’

-Although perhaps an unusual source of social media marketing advice, a recent article for transport magazine Mass Transit, written by content analyst Zach Hernandez from data analytics agency AlphaVu, paints social listening as the human approach to social media marketing.
+A recent article for transport magazine Mass Transit might not be your first choice for marketing advice.
+Written by content analyst Zach Hernandez from data analytics agency AlphaVu, they make some really interesting points.
+The piece paints social listening as the human approach to social media marketing.

-Defined as a qualitative approach to market research and based in anthropological methodologies, Hernandez suggests that ‘social listening gives marketers a glimpse into the thoughts and conversations that customers express in an impartial manner and setting familiar to them.’
+Social listening takes a qualitative approach to market research and based in anthropological methodologies.
+Hernandez suggests that ‘social listening gives marketers a glimpse into the thoughts and conversations that customers express in an impartial manner and setting familiar to them.’

 He notes that ‘one or small groups of comments may not be a representative sample of your entire population, but are valuable because they could point you to a nascent phenomenon or a developing trend.’
-By listening to social media in real time and using this data to constantly inform strategy, it is possible to respond quickly and agilely to emerging conversations.
+You can listen on social media in real time.
+Then, you can use this data to constantly inform strategy.
+You’ll soon be responding quickly and agilely to emerging conversations.

 How can you integrate it into your strategy?